Patient Bill of Rights and Responsibilities

 Patients Have The Responsibility To:

-- Submit any forms that are necessary to participate in Texas Children’s Specialty Pharmacy patient management program to the extent required by law.
+- Submit all forms necessary to receive services from and participate in Texas Children’s Specialty Pharmacy patient-management program, and/or that are required by law.

-- Give accurate clinical and contact information and to notify Texas Children’s Specialty Pharmacy patient management program of changes in this information.
+- Provide accurate medical, clinical, and contact information, and to notify Texas Children’s Specialty Pharmacy patient management program of any changes in this information.

-- Notify your treating provider of your participation in the Texas Children’s Specialty Pharmacy patient management program, if applicable.
+- Notify their treating provider of their participation in the Texas Children’s Specialty Pharmacy patient management program, if applicable.

-- Adhere to the plan of treatment or service established by your physician or healthcare provider.
+- Adhere to the treatment or service plan established by their physician or healthcare provider.

-- Participate in the development and periodic revision of an effective plan of care and services.
+- Participate in the development and periodic revision of their care and/or service plans.

-- Provide, to the best of your knowledge, accurate and complete medical and personal information necessary to plan and provide care/services.
+- Provide the complete, accurate medical and personal information necessary to plan and provide care and/or services.

-- Ask questions about your care, treatment and/or services, or to have clarified any instructions provided by a Texas Children’s Specialty Pharmacy representative.
+- Ask all necessary questions about their care, treatment, services, or instructions provided by a Texas Children’s Specialty Pharmacy representative.

-- Communicate any information, concerns and/or questions related to perceived risks in your services, and unexpected changes in your condition.
+- Communicate any information, concerns, and/or questions related to perceived risks in their services, and unexpected changes in their condition.

-- Notify Texas Children’s Specialty Pharmacy if you are going to be unavailable for scheduled delivery times.
+- Notify Texas Children’s Specialty Pharmacy if they will be unable to receive scheduled deliveries.

-- Treat Texas Children’s Specialty Pharmacy personnel with respect and dignity without discrimination as to color, religion, sex, creed, or national or ethnic origin.
+- Treat Texas Children’s Specialty Pharmacy personnel with respect and without discrimination due to color, religion, sex, creed, or national or ethnic origin.

-- Care for and safely use medications, supplies and/or equipment, according to instructions provided, for the purpose they were prescribed and only for/on the individual for whom they were prescribed.
+- Care for and use medications, supplies, and/or equipment only according to relevant instructions and prescriptions, and only for the individual for whom they were prescribed.

-- Pay all charges upon receipt of prescribed drugs.
+- Pay all charges upon receipt of prescriptions.